kazu-ja2500/kazumasa/OthelloAndroid/README.md

 The board is drawn using a custom `GameBoardView` and supports tapping on cells to place a piece.
 The human player uses black pieces and the AI uses white.
 A simple score display shows the number of black and white pieces as the game progresses.

 To build the project, open it with Android Studio and sync Gradle.
+The build scripts use Kotlin DSL (`build.gradle.kts`).
 The core game logic resides in `GameBoard.kt` and AI strategies in `AIPlayer.kt`.